Secure24, St. Louis, MO – 2018

 Bachelors of Science – August 2010 to December 2013

 In 2013, I graduated with a Biology Degree and I felt like I didn’t achieve anything.
 In fact, graduating in December 2013 is one of my biggest regrets and it is the only thing I would change about my life.
 What I would have done different would have been to take a semester off to soul search and discover who I was, but I didn’t and now I live with that small, but costly mistake everyday.
-Taking a semester off was a low risk that I did not take.

 The Biology Degree knowledge I learned at Webster University is still used today, but not professionally.
 Instead it is used in one of my favorite pastimes, cooking.
 The kitchen is my domain in the house and I am prepared to cook any dish, even if I mess up.
 Its the best learning experience I could ask for.